 Cape Scott Overview

 Cape Scott Provincial Park is located at the northern tip of Vancouver Island in British Columbia, Canada.
 The main attractions in the park are the trail to Cape Scott at the northwest tip of the park, and the North Coast Trail, a challenging 5-day backpacking trip.
-(The North Coast trail deserves its own guide, so I won’t go into details on it in this post.)
+(I’ve got a separate guide for the North Coast Trail, so I won’t go into details on it in this post.)

 The trail to Cape Scott is 23.6km long from the trailhead to the lighthouse.
 Most of the trail is in thick coastal rainforest.
 After 16.8km in the forest, the trail emerges on the sandy beach of Nel’s Bight, where there is wonderful camping.
 From there, you can continue onwards to the Cape.

 The Cape Scott area is the unceded traditional territory of the Kwakwaka’wakw peoples.
 They had a seasonal village at Experiment Bight and a permanent winter village at Cape Sutil.
 In the early 1900s, several hundred Danish settlers tried to homesteads and farms in the area.
 The trails you walk on the way to the cape today are remnants of their old roads and in some places you can see the remains of their settlements.

 Trail Distance: 23.6km (one way from the trailhead to Cape Scott Lighthouse)

 How long does it take to hike to Cape Scott: 2-5 days

 Best Time to Hike to Cape Scott: June to September